Tillie scores 22 points, No. 2 Gonzaga routs Pacific 92-59 - WHIZ News

 Jahlil Tripp scored 21 points and Pierre Crockrell II added 10 for Pacific (15-8, 3-4), which is making strides under fourth-year coach Damon Stoudamire.
 The Tigers have lost 15 in a row to Gonzaga.

-Petrusev, who leads Gonzaga in scoring and rebounding, was back in action after being helped off the floor when he suffered an ankle sprain early in the second half last Saturday against BYU.
+Petrusev, who leads Gonzaga in scoring and rebounding, also made good use of the time off to recover from an ankle sprain suffered early in the second half last Saturday against BYU.
+Petrusev had to be helped off the floor in that game and did not return.

+“He showed a lot of toughness. … to throw him into a game like this,” Few said, noting that ankle sprains are typically very painful.
+Pacific ”is the most physical team in the league,” Few said.

 Gonzaga made 10 of its first 12 shots to jump to a 24-9 lead in the first eight minutes.
 Tillie and Petrusev accounted for 17 of those points.